Minimum Down Payment BC

 What is the minimum down payment in Canada?

-The updated rules as of February 2016 for the minimum down payment in Canada are as follows:
+The rules for the minimum down payment in Canada are as follows: (Updated 2019)

 - If the purchase price is less than $500,000, the minimum down payment is 5%.

 - If the purchase price is between $500,000 and $999,999, the minimum down payment is 5% of the first $500,000, and 10% of any amount over $500,000.